alexandruionica/cloudbackup/private_documentation/docs/architecture.md

 When running in server mode it requires a configuration file and also a set of static web assets which it uses for serving documentation or for service the static parts of a web UI.

+Backup/Restore jobs:
+- for a given backup name only one backup job can run at a time.
+This MUST not be changed as things in the code are done assuming this is true.
+For example the SQL db should not be opened in write mode by more than 1 "thing" (SQLITE limitation)
+- the above stands true for restore jobs too .. no more than one at a time for a given backup name
+- The 1 write "thing" DB limitation implies that a restore job CAN'T run at the same time a backup job runs for a given backup name (each backup name has a dedicated db file; a restore writes in the same db file).
+The reverse stands true too, a backup should never run if a restore for the same DB name is running

 ## Command Stucture

 The command and its main options are depicted below.
 Command line parameters are supported and can be discovered using the `--help` option.
 For example: